Causality indices for bivariate time series data: a comparative review of performance: Results

 \subsection{Numerical simulations}

-We investigate the performance of all methods on four simulated model systems (Table~\ref{tab:simulations}).
+We investigate performance on four simulated model systems (Table~\ref{tab:simulations}).
 In each simulation, we assess the causality estimates of each method by varying the coupling strength $\lambda$.
-These simulated systems are widely studied in chaos theory, e.g. \cite{Henon1976-kw}, and also appear elsewhere in the literature, e.g. Ulam lattice in \cite{Schreiber2000-hz}.
+These simulated systems are widely studied in chaos theory, e.g. Ref \onlinecite{Henon1976-kw}, and also appear elsewhere in the literature, e.g. Ulam lattice in Ref \onlinecite{Schreiber2000-hz}.

 \textbf{Linear process}:

 \textbf{Ulam lattice}:

 \textbf{H{\' e}non unidirectional map}: